Loading...

 WASTED TAX DOLLARS

-With summer approaching we have seen an increase in graffiti appearing along the trails.
+Lately we have seen an increase in graffiti appearing along the trails.
 The photo above is just one example.
 It is your tax dollars that pay for the removal and manpower expenses each time someone defaces public property.
 This money could be put to better use providing new trails, maintaining current trails, bridges and the bayous.
-Thus far this year $2,797.72 has been spent on removal.
+Thus far this year $4,102.86 has been spent on removal.
 In 2022, the total exceeded $13,000.
 This is an unnecessary expense paid for by you and your neighbors.

 If you see someone, hear of someone committing this crime, please contact the non-emergency number at the Sheriff’s office (713-221-6000).